-Thrive Montgomery 2050 proposes that almost all new residential and non-residential development should be located in existing and planned population and business centers near existing and planned transit such as the Metro rail stations and the bus rapid transit (BRT) corridors.
-All of these places are within the county's Priority Funding Areas.2
+Thrive Montgomery 2050 proposes that almost all new residential and non-residential development should be located in existing and planned population and business centers near existing and planned transit such as the Metrorail stations and the bus rapid transit (BRT) corridors.
+All of these places are within the county's Priority Funding Areas found on page 141 at this link: https://planning.maryland.gov/ Pages/OurProducts/pfamap.